 - You will see the entire image selected as indicated by the red overlay in the image

-Note: You can draw the graduated filter starting somewhere in the middle, say above the roof line of the building in the middle and draw it a short distance down, say below the chin of the womain in the mural.
+Note: You can draw the graduated filter starting somewhere in the middle, say above the roofline of the building in the middle, and draw it a short distance down, say below the chin of the woman in the mural.
 This will have the effect of excluding the parking lot and the lower parts of the image.
-After that, you can still continue with the Range Mask and follow with the rest of the article.
+After that, you can continue with the Range Mask and follow with the rest of the article.